RiadMahajna/Checkers2/README.md

 I am excited to share this improved version and look forward to any feedback or contributions from the community.

-Feel free to tweak this further as per your preferences!
+Feel free to modify this as needed!